fangya18/fangya18.github.io/now.md

 ### Now

 - 🐰  I am a Data Science Ph.D.
 Candidate in Harrisburg University
-- ✨  My research interests lie in general Machine Learning and Survival Analysis
+- ✨  My research interests lie in general Machine Learning, Missing data, MMRM, and Survival Analysis
 - 🎼  I want to combine Deep Learning Algorithms in Music and Art
 - 🌲  I am working on Violin Suzuki book 5
-- 📝 2024 一起练琴跑步yoga冥想爬墙滑雪发paper吧! 🧗‍♀️ 🏄
+- 📝 2024 一起练琴跑步yoga冥想爬墙发paper吧! 🧗‍♀️ 🏄

-*Updated Jan.3.
-2024*
+*Updated Jan.31.
+2025*

 -- The NowPage is Inspired by Xiao.W